memgraph/docs/gqlalchemy/how-to-guides/loaders/import-table-data-to-graph-database.md

     example: []
 ```

-In order to read the data configuration yaml file, you can run
+In order to read the data configuration from the YAML file, run:

 ```python
 with open("./example.yaml", "r") as stream:
     try: